 Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

-Over the past 20 years, there has been a 114% increase in the number of women-owned businesses.
+Over the past 20 years, there has been a 114% increase in the number of women-owned companies.
 Women entrepreneurs are on the rise for sure, with more and more popping up every year.
 One might assume that, along with this increase, there has been a correlating increase in the number of female entrepreneurs that are getting venture capital.

 While there may have very well been an increase, it is sadly disproportional.
 According to Crunchbase, in 2018 women entrepreneurs only got 2.2% of the $130 billion of venture capital investments in the United States.